juliehutchinson001/javascript_practice/notes/js_dom_notes.md

 >* Tip: Use the __``document.removeEventListener();``__ method to remove an event handler that has been attached with the addEventListener() method.
 >* Tip: Use the __``element.addEventListener();``__ method to attach an event handler to a specified element.

-## Select a Page Element By Its ID ##
+## Select a Page Element By Its ID

-<p>Changing the headline color in response to clicking a button.
+>- Changing the headline color in response to clicking a button.
 Selection is a way to identify an element for a browser, so the browser can find it and make it available for us to do something with it using JavaScript.
 Remember ___Document_ is a global variable representing a webpage__.
-So now, a button is added to the html document, as well as an input element (so we can input text to affect the document):</p>
+So now, a button is added to the html document, as well as an input element (so we can input text to affect the document):

 ```html
 <!DOCTYPE html>